AyushmanGHub/CreditRisk-Predicting-Borrower-Reliability/README.md

 <img src="plots/19.png" alt="Alt Text" width="800" height ="300"/>

 ## 📊 **Key Evaluation Metrics and Their Importance**
-- For Above project we need to consider **Recall (1) as most important metric ** because- Identifying actual defaulters is critical to minimize financial risk.
+- For Above project we need to consider **Recall (1) as most important metric** because- Identifying actual defaulters is critical to minimize financial risk.
 A high recall ensures fewer risky customers are overlooked, preventing losses and missing true defaulters (false negatives) can lead to serious financial consequences.
 - **Precision (0) & Recall (0) as next important**  since,It ensures non-defaulters are correctly identified, preventing rejection of good customers.It is mportant for maintaining customer satisfaction and business profitability.
-- High values mean fewer false positives, ensuring reliable lending decisions.

----

-### **Accuracy**
-**Why:**
-- Provides an overall measure of model performance.
-- Useful for comparing models, but should be interpreted cautiously due to class imbalance.
-- A high accuracy might still mislead if the minority class (defaulters) isn't well predicted.
+- **Accuracy** it is needed because it provides an overall measure of model performance and can be useful for comparing models, but should be interpreted cautiously due to class imbalance.
+High accuracy might still mislead if the minority class (defaulters) isn't well predicted.

 ---